 Typical users will find the feature to be a very realistic way to simulate the sound of an engine slowing down for curves, crossings or coming to a stop at a station, side track or switch yard.
 As mentioned above, you will find that initially your engine may continue to play the brake sounds once your engine comes to a stop or that the sounds stop prematurely before the engine comes to a complete halt.
 For example, if you simply run the engine and turn the throttle off quickly, the brake sounds will likely continue playing even though the engine has come to a complete stop.
 This annoying effect can be eliminated by simply practicing with the brake feature.
-In no time, you will quickly learn how to "feather" the throttle to keep the engine moving while the brake sounds play and then turning the throttle off just as the sounds stop.
+In no time, you will quickly learn how to "feather" the throttle off just as the sounds stop.
 Remember that once you stop the engine, you should turn the throttle to the off position if you don't want to activate the Freight Yard Sounds feature described later in this manual.

 The ProtoSound squealing brake feature also has the ability to simulate the squeal of wheel flanges when your train enters a curve at high speeds.
 The same brake squealing sound plays, but you don't need to reduce the transformer throttle to activate the squealing sounds.
 To play the squealing sounds as wheel flange sounds, trigger the brake feature using either method 1 or 2 above.
 Once triggered set the transformer throttle setting at 14 volts or higher.
-As your engine enters a curve (or anywhere on the layout) quicky "flick" your transformer whistle button about half way.
-This "flicking" action causes the transformer to release a short DC signal that ProtoSounds reads as an indicator to activate the brake sounds.
+As your engine enters a curve (or anywhere on the layout) quickly "flick" your transformer to release a short DC signal that ProtoSounds reads as an indicator to activate the brake sounds.
 The engine won't slow down even though the sounds play.
 This simulates the wheel flange squeal of a train traveling through a turn too quickly.